SRGSSR/pillarbox-android/pillarbox-ui/docs/README.md

 ### Listen to player states

-To listen to palyer states _Pillarbox_ provides some tools, `PlayerViewModel` and some Compose extensions.
+To listen to player states _Pillarbox_ provides some tools, `PlayerViewModel` and some Compose extensions.

 ```kotlin
 // Pillarbox PlayerViewModel extensions